Tantalum73/TTITransition/README.md

 ```
 Just set the transitioningDelegate of the presented ViewController to an instance of TTITransitioningDelegate and let the segue-magic happen (or present the ViewController manually).
+Also make sure that the property, holding the TTITransitioningDelegate instance, is not released as long as the new ViewController is presented!
+You can do so, by using a property or an local instance variable.

 ##Customization##
 You can change the point from which the new ViewController fades in by setting the `_transitionDelegate.fromPoint` property to the CGPoint you like.